 - You get to the session, beg, plead and bribe a little more for cooperation!
-“FOR THE LOVE OF WINE, PLEASE STOP FIGHTING for a few blasted minutes!
+“FOR THE LOVE OF WINE, PLEASE STOP FIGHTING for a few minutes!
 I’m not asking that much!!!”
-(Full disclaimer, I almost had 2 less children after our last family photo session.
+(Full disclosure, I almost had 2 fewer children after our last family photo session.
 I totally lost my cool.
 It was horrifically embarrassing.
 Anyway…..)

 And then your photographer tells you how much the digital files will cost.
 Womp, womp, womp!!!!!!!!!!
 BUT WHY!?!?
 You didn’t even order prints or an album!

-I totally get it, and it seems like it would make sense, but in reality, that couldn’t be further from the truth!
+I totally get it, and it seems like that would make sense, but in reality, that couldn’t be further from the truth!

 Here’s why digital files are so expensive!

-When you purchase an image from a photographer, you are not ‘buying’ the piece of paper it is printed on, or the file that was sent to you; you are compensating a professional, one whom you’ve presumably hand-selected to capture your most significant memories and moments.
-You are compensating a professional for their knowledge, experience, and talent.
-You are compensating a professional for creating art and preserving moments that you will never experience again, except through their images.
+When you purchase an image from a photographer, you are not ‘buying’ the piece of paper it is printed on, or the file that was sent to you.
+You are compensating a professional artist, one whom, presumably, you’ve hand-selected to capture your most significant memories and moments.
+You are compensating a professional for their knowledge, experience, time and talent.
+You are compensating a professional for creating art, and preserving time and moments that you will never experience again, except through their images.

 So what do you think it takes to become this knowledgeable, experienced and talented professional?
 A camera and some luck?

 As is the case with most true professional photographers, the expense of being exceptional is well…. quite exceptional.
 Cameras alone typically run $3,000-$5000.
 Most of us have 2 or 3, if not more.
-A professional grade lens is usually $1500 – $2000.
+A professional-grade lens is usually $1500 – $2000.
 We usually have 5-10, all necessary for different situations.
 Lighting can run anywhere from $1000 – $10,000, depending on how much you have.
-Education to stay ‘up to date and relevant,’ is easy $2000-$3000 per class.
-I won’t even continue to list all the other costs of running a business such as computers, websites, studio rent, marketing, samples, insurance, taxes, etc, etc. etc. Suffice it to say, there are many more expenses than just a good camera. 😉
+Education to stay ‘up to date and relevant’ is easily $2000-$3000 per class.
+I won’t even continue to list all the other costs of running a business such as computers, websites, studio rent, marketing, samples, insurance, taxes, etc, etc., etc. Suffice it to say, there are many more expenses than just a good camera. 😉

 But still… why are digital files so expensive?

 Once a photographer has sold a digital file, he or she will no longer make one cent off that file.
 None.
 Zilch!
 Nothing!
 Once a consumer has that file, they can use it to make 300-holiday cards, prints for every aunt and uncle, a large masterpiece for over the mantle, even custom wallpaper!
 Once a client has a digital file, a photographer has ended their ability to profit off that product.
-So… We have to set our prices for the files, these non-tangible files, to make sure we are covering our cost of doing business and making a living.
+So… we have to set our prices for the files, these non-tangible files, to make sure we are covering our cost of doing business and making a living.
 It is really this simple.
-If you love your images and need holiday cards, prints for your family and wall art for your home, the total sale is going to be very different then if you purchased just a few files.
-Digital files need to priced appropriately, beyond the cost of one print.
+If you love your images and purchase holiday cards, prints for your family, and wall art for your home, the total sale is going to be very different than if you purchase just a few files.
+Digital files need to be priced appropriately, beyond the cost of one print.
 Does that make sense?

-Yes, you will find photographers who sell digital files for $5 and some who sell them for $500 per file (I’ll address this another time).
-With 100% certainty, I can assure you there is an enormous difference in the quality of the product you receive and the service you experience, and eventually, that $5 photographer will not be around next time you need him!
-You always have the option to go cheap or invest in something and ‘someone’ you trust!
+Yes, you will find photographers who sell digital files for $5 and some who sell them for $500 per file.
+With 100% certainty, I can assure you there is an enormous difference in the quality of the product you receive and the service you experience, and eventually, that $5 photographer will not be around next time you need him or her!
+As with everything you purchase, you always have the option to go cheap or invest!

-If you’ve made this far, I hope it has helped you understand a little bit about why digital files aren’t cheap!
-I’m not trying to convince you that you need to spend $5000 everytime you want to do a family portrait session!
-Not at all.
-But next time you find a photographer whose work you love and business you trust, think about how he or she got to the place they are today.
+If you’ve made it this far, I hope this has helped you understand a little bit about why digital files aren’t cheap!
+I’m not trying to convince you that you need to spend $5000 every time you want to do a family portrait session!
+But next time you find a photographer whose work you adore and business you trust, think about how he or she got to the place they are today.
 Maybe it’s worth the investment for your family and maybe it’s not, but if you understand why, your decision to purchase files may be easier and your images a little more valuable!

-Baltimore Photographer, Robyn Osten, specializes in portraits, weddings and corporate headshots in the DMV.
-Her studio is located in Baltimore City and she serves all of Maryland, Pennsylvania, Virginia, Washington DC and beyond.
-Robyn has been a professional photographer for over 15 years and has seen the trend in photography move from quality, heirloom products to digital files, back to heirloom products.
+Baltimore Photographer, Robyn Osten, specializes in portraits, weddings, and corporate headshots in the DMV.
+Her studio is located in Baltimore City and she serves all of Maryland, Pennsylvania, Virginia, Washington DC, and beyond.
+Robyn has been a professional photographer for almost 20 years and has seen the trend in photography move from quality, heirloom products to digital files, back to heirloom products.
 Robyn offers her clients a variety of beautiful, high-end photography products that will be passed down for generations!